Child Abduction Lawyers in Ontario

 We Can Help You Get Your Child Back

 Parental child abduction is one of the most challenging and emotional areas of family law.
-It is a very complicated issue as it often involves issues of jurisdiction, or which court has the authority to enforce a particular custody and access order.
+It is a very complicated issue as it often involves issues of jurisdiction, or which court has the authority to enforce a particular custody, access, parenting or contact order.
 You need a lawyer who can protect your rights and help you get your child back.

 According to the Children’s Law Reform Act (CLRA), which applies to Ontario, a habitual residence may be defined as the place where a child resided with both parents, with one parent in accordance with a separation agreement, with one parent in accordance with implied consent or a court order, or with a person other than a parent for a significant time period on a permanent basis.

-The court where the child is deemed to be habitually resident has the capacity to protect the child, making decisions regarding the child’s wellbeing.
+The court where the child is deemed to be habitually resident has the capacity to protect the child, making decisions regarding the child’s well-being.
 Criminal charges may also be laid in cases of local abduction.
 Criminal charges may be useful as at times they may result in a timely apprehension of the child because a warrant may be issued.

-Abduction Within Canada
+Parental Abduction Within Canada